quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week2.md

 # **February Week 2**
 ## **Wednesday: Februrary 14**
 - 9:20  AM: Signed In.
+- 10:30 AM: Bypassed media queries and made the code concise and accurate.
+Now the spinner-container and img-containers are fully responsive.
+-

 ## **Tuesday: Februrary 13**
 - 9:40  AM: Signed In.